 Sunlight is necessary for proper bone formation and shell hardening of your turtle.
 Special fluorescent lights can be used preferably with a UVB rating of at least 5.

-The tank should be cleaned regularly to prevent the water from algae and dropping build ups.
+The tank should be cleaned regularly to prevent algae and dropping build ups.
 Water changes of 25% should occur weekly as well as pH tests done with the levels between pH >7 to 8.4.

 You can decorate your turtle’s enclosure with gravel, wood, rocks and ornaments.
 Suitable water plants are a great idea as they also second as a food source.